-Ruskin High School is an ACT Testing Site.
-Two ACT fee waivers are available for students who are receive free or reduced lunch.
-Students are responsible for mailing in their registration forms and/or registering online.
+Ruskin High School is an ACT Testing Site and tests are given 5 times per year on Saturdays.
+Two ACT fee waivers are available for students who receive free or reduced lunch.
+Students are responsible for mailing in their registration forms and/or registering online or are encouraged to work with our College Advisor to get signed up.
 The easiest way to register is at www.actstudent.org.
 See your counselor for more information.